-When the death of a new mother or infant is found to have been preventable, the surviving family members can take legal action and file a wrongful death claim to seek recovery for their losses.
+When a new mother or infant’s death is found to have been preventable, the surviving family members can take legal action and file a wrongful death claim to seek recovery for their losses.
 The attorneys at Thomas Law Offices are prepared to handle situations like that.

 Determining the Cause of Birth Injuries